Academic Support Services

 Lavery Library Interlibrary Loan is a free service provided to the Fisher community.
 The library is a member of the Rochester Regional Library Council, which represents a collection of more than 3,400,000 titles.
 We are also a member of the IDS Project, which represents the collections of over 110 academic libraries.
 Lavery Library works within these two associations to swiftly provide quality resources not owned by this library.
 Lavery Library’s Interlibrary Loan service also extends beyond the region to obtain resources from national and international libraries.

-The Media Arts Center has a multi-camera full HD television production studio, 24-channel sound recording facilities, 4K video production cameras, editing facilities, and a complete range of field gear and accessories for Media & Communication coursework and production.
+The Media Arts Center has an industrial broadcast multi-camera television production studio, audio podcast recording facility, 4K video camcorders, editing facilities loaded with the Adobe Creative Suite, and a range of field gear and accessories for Media & Communication coursework and portfolio development.

 Nursing Learning Resource Center